Yang-star-source/Latent_Diffusion_From_Scratch/README.md

 * **$\mathcal{L}_1$**: Mean Absolute Error (MAE) for pixel-wise reconstruction.
 * **$\mathcal{L}_{GAN}$**: Adversarial loss from the discriminator to improve image sharpness.
 * **$\lambda$**: Weighting factors for each loss component.
+*(Note: GAN Loss will dominate if not handle properly, luckily didn't happen in first time VAE training, but it does for my second try)*

 | **Unconditional** | **Text-Conditioned** |
 | :---: | :---: |